The Plane Train: System operation

-Since the train operates inside the secure area of the airport, arriving passengers ending their journeys at the International terminal cannot use the train and must instead take a lengthy ground transportation detour around the perimeter of the airport to access facilities such as the car rental centre or MARTA station.
-(Departing international passengers entering the International Terminal may use the train to access Concourse E or the other concourses.)
+Since the train operates inside the secure area of the airport, arriving passengers ending their journeys at the International terminal cannot use the train and must instead take a lengthy ground transportation detour around the perimeter of the airport to access facilities such as the car rental center or MARTA station.
+Departing international passengers entering the International Terminal may use the train to access Concourse E or the other concourses.

 On the platforms and inside the trains, color video displays provide system information in eight languages (English, French, German, Spanish, Japanese, Chinese, Arabic and Korean) as well as information about dining and shopping options in the concourses.
 Platform displays announce the time of arrival for the next train and its destination.

 Audible announcements deliver station information and warn passengers of the train's movements.
-The messages use the NATO phonetic alphabet to identify each concourse station.
-For instance, the message announcing Concourse B says: The one exception to this is Concourse D, which uses the APCO radiotelephony spelling alphabet where "David" is used rather than "Delta" to avoid confusion with Delta Air Lines, which operates its main hub at ATL.
-Historically, this terminal had been named "Dixie", but was renamed in 2020 because of the historical connotations of the term.
+The messages use the NATO phonetic alphabet to identify each Terminal station.
+For instance, the message announcing Concourse B says:

+The one exception to this is Concourse D, which uses the APCO radiotelephony spelling alphabet where "David" is used rather than "Delta" to avoid confusion with Delta Air Lines, which operates its main hub at ATL.

-From 1 a.m. to 5 a.m., the Plane Train runs in a reduced service mode, with only 2 trains both running on one track back and forth.
-The two trains pass each other in a siding near the Concourse B platforms in this configuration.
+From 1 a.m. to 5 a.m., the Plane Train runs in a reduced service mode, with only two trains both running on a single track back and forth.
+In this configuration, the two trains pass each other in sidings near the Concourse B platforms.
 The remaining trains receive routine maintenance at this time.
+The only time the train system is shut down is on Wednesday mornings at 1 a.m. during the off-peak time for maintenance of the track.
+The system began operating overnight in this configuration in 2018, having previously shut down completely each night.
+The "shuttle mode" overnight schedule is expected to end in July 2025, at which point the trains will return to full 24/7 service.

-The airport says it takes three shifts of more than 100 employees to keep the plane train running 24 hours a day.
+The airport says it takes three shifts with 123 employees to keep the plane train running 24 hours a day.
 While the trains are self driving, there are always two control operators on duty.